-All animals must be well looked after and cared for in accordance with the good agricultural working practices.
-The responsible persons must posses the necessary skills, knowledge and qualifications.
+All animals must be well looked after and cared for in accordance with the good agricultural working practices by persons with the necessary skills, knowledge and qualifications.

-The persons responsible for feeding and care for the animals must attend to the animals' well-being at least once a day through direct inspection.
+The persons caring for the animals must attend to the animals' well-being at least once a day through direct inspection.
 Dead animals must be removed immediately from the livestock area during livestock control.